Law professor and author of Unfair: The New Science of Criminal Injustice

 About Adam Benforado

 Adam Benforado is a professor, writer, and lawyer.
 His acclaimed New York Times-bestselling book Unfair: The New Science of Criminal Injustice sounds the alarm for pervasive biases corrupting our key legal processes and institutions, and charts a course to reaffirming our ideals.
 To understand what is really moving the criminal justice system in this time of anxiety, conflict, and disillusionment, you need look no further.
+His next book, A Minor Revolution, is a revelatory investigation into how America is failing its children, and an urgent manifesto on why helping them is the best way to improve all of our lives.

 A graduate of Yale College and Harvard Law School, he served as a federal appellate law clerk and an attorney at Jenner & Block, before joining Drexel University.
 He has published numerous scholarly articles, and his op-eds and essays have appeared in a variety of publications including The New York Times, The Washington Post, The Philadelphia Inquirer, and Legal Times.